idaholab/moose/modules/doc/content/help/inl/apptainer.md

 ### Troubleshooting Hints

 - Be absolutely certain that your project is clean.
-It might even be best to do exactly what [!ac](CIVET) does: Clone your project accordingly just as the `Fetch and Branch` step.
+It might be best to do exactly what [!ac](CIVET)
+  does: Clone your project identically, just as the `Fetch and Branch` step details.
 Don't use the one you been developing in.

 - Re-visit the failing step occurring in [!ac](CIVET), and scrutinize with the utmost care all commands, arguments used, environment variables set, etc. One should even go so far as checking